chelseah02/Spanish-Flashcards/README.md

 Submitted by: Chelsea Heredia

 This web app: Allows users to test their Spanish skills with some vocab flashcards!
+User can click to see the Spanish translation from a given English word.
+They can also enter their guess before seeing the answer and the submit button will provide's visual feedback by turning green or red.

-Time spent: 5 hours spent in total
+Time spent: 9 hours spent in total

 ## Required Features